Microsoft EA

 Pricing Breakdown Guide

 • Ask if the proposal includes price protection for Azure.
 By default, Azure pricing can fluctuate over a multi-year span.
-Ideally, negotiate a clause or arrangement so that if Microsoft raises Azure prices regionally, your rates stay capped or your discount increases to offset it.
+Ideally, negotiate a clause or arrangement that ensures your rates remain capped or your discount increases to offset any regional price increases by Microsoft for Azure.
 Locking in a ceiling on Azure unit rates for the term can shield you from cloud cost volatility.

 Read How to Optimize Microsoft 365 Licensing for Cost and Usage.